sabiah-io/iModif/README.md

 **NB**: Press 0 on your keyboard to close opened images.

-imod is really simple to use.
+imodif is really simple to use.
 There are basically just 6 methods you'll be calling.
 First three is `dark`, `bright` and `dim`.
 These methods have the following parameters.

 `image`(required): The image you wish to brighten.
 This should be the absolute path to the image.